isomerpages/moe-ast-elis/_learning-opportunities/KP & LT ST Growth Programmes/The Singapore Writing Institute.md

 <h3>How to Apply</h3>
 <p>Please note the following:</p>
 <p>• Jan 2025: application for SWI 2025 intake will be sent through school
-principals</p>
+Principals</p>
 <p>• Feb-Mar 2025: group interviews will be conducted for all applicants.</p>
 <p>Participants must be fully present, excused from duties by their school
-principals for the duration of SWI 2025, and commit to participating in post- SWI continuity activities.</p>
+Principals for the duration of SWI 2025, and commit to participating in post- SWI continuity activities.</p>
 <h3>For enquiries, please contact:</h3>
 <p>Ms Elizabeth Lee (Academy Officer/Pedagogy) at